-Dr. Etay Hay is an Independent Scientist at the Krembil Centre for Neuroinformatics at CAMH.
-He is also an Assistant Professor in the Department of Psychiatry at the University of Toronto.
+Dr. Etay Hay is a scientist at the Krembil Centre for Neuroinformatics at the Centre for Addiction and Mental Health (CAMH).
+He is also an assistant professor in the Department of Psychiatry at the University of Toronto.

 Areas of Research